How to Do Bow Pose (Dhanurasana)

 2. Bend both legs at the knees and bring your heels toward your butt.

 3. Reach your hands back to catch hold of your ankles or the tops of your feet.
 (Right hand to right foot, left hand to left foot.)
 Take your grip from the outside of each foot.
 If you can’t quite reach, try looping a strap around the front side of both ankles.
-Then hold one end of the strap in each hand as close to the ankles as possible.
+Then hold one end of the strap in each hand as close to your ankles as possible.

 4. Roll your shoulders back and hug your shoulder blades together toward the midline of your back.